CHOICE Pain & Rehabilitation Center

 Severe and persistent pain that occurs along with changes to the color and temperature of your skin can be a sign of complex regional pain syndrome (CRPS).
-The caring physicians at CHOICE Pain & Rehabilitation Center offer nerve block treatments for CRPS at their offices in Hyattsville, Gaithersburg, Lanham, Dundalk, and Pikesville, Maryland.
+The caring physicians at CHOICE Pain & Rehabilitation Center offer nerve block treatments for CRPS at their offices in Olney, Rosedale, Hyattsville, Gaithersburg, Lanham, Dundalk, and Baltimore, Maryland.
 To find relief from CRPS, schedule an appointment online or by phone today.

 CRPS is chronic pain, meaning it lasts longer than six months, that usually affects one limb, such as your arm or leg.
 CRPS generally occurs after an injury or debilitating condition such as a stroke.